Procedure 1-2: Employee Harassment

 - Complaints shall be in writing and signed, and shall describe all incident(s) considered by the complainant to be harassment or discrimination.
 Complaints shall identify any relevant dates or witnesses.
 If the complainant is unable to prepare a written complaint or needs a reasonable accommodation in order to communicate his or her complaint, the complainant may obtain assistance from the Employee Relations Office in the Human Resources Department to initiate the complaint.

 - If the alleged offender is a student, the aggrieved employee shall submit the complaint to the Vice President of Human Resources, the Director of Employee Relations, or their designees.
-Human Resources will then notify the Vice President of Student Services, and work with that person to address the complaint.
+Human Resources will then notify the Associate Vice Chancellor of Student Services, and work with that person to address the complaint.

 - If the alleged offender is a College employee, the aggrieved employee shall submit the complaint to the Vice President of Human Resources, or the Director of Employee Relations, or their designees.
 The appropriate SLT member will be notified.